rohitjose/django-lti-auth/README.rst

              return url

-* invalid_lti_request: This method is called after validation when the LTI payload is invalid.
+* **invalid_lti_request** -  This method is called after validation when the LTI payload is invalid.
 You can use this method to redirect the user back to the login page (or an access denied page).

 Installation
 ------------